trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

   ``LINKER_LANGUAGE (C|CXX|Fortran)``

-    If specified, overrides the linker language used by setting the target property ``LINKER_LANGUAGE``.
-By default, CMake choses the compiler to be used as the linker based on file extensions.
-The most typical use case is when Fortran-only or C-only sources are passed in through ``SOURCES`` but a C++ linker is needed because there are upstream C++ libraries.
+    If specified, overrides the linker language used by setting the built-in CMake target property ``LINKER_LANGUAGE``.
+By default, CMake chooses the compiler to be used as the linker based on file extensions.
+The most typical use case for this option is when Fortran-only or C-only sources are passed in through ``SOURCES`` but a C++ linker is needed because there are upstream C++ libraries.

   ``DEFINES -D<define0> -D<define1> ...``